ksator/automation_summit_Q3_2018/README.md

 ## Request Tracker

-### Pull a Docker image

 There is a Request Tracker docker image available https://hub.docker.com/r/netsandbox/request-tracker/

+### Pull a Request Tracker Docker image on ubuntu host minion1

-Check if you already have them locally:
+Check if you already have it locally:
 ```
 $ docker images
 ```